 Trane Plant 6 will be redeveloped in several phases.
-The first phase is expected to last from 2015-2019, and it includes a mixture of low-income housing, retail/office, and a medical facility.
+The first phase is expected to last from 2015-2020, and it includes a mixture of low-income housing, market rate housing, and commercial uses.
 Preliminary estimates show that the market could absorb these uses and densities; however, the low-income housing component will require approval from the State of Wisconsin prior to obtaining low-income housing tax credits (LIHTC).
-If the LIHTC component is not subsidized, the housing development will likely not proceed.
+If the LIHTC component is not subsidized, the LIHTC development will likely not proceed.
 The developer may attempt to reapply when LIHTC funds become available in the future.

-Phase I is expected to encompass approximately half of the twelve acre redevelopment site.
 Subsequent redevelopment phases are not included in Tables IV or V because insufficient information is available to accurately predict assessed values and increment revenue.